 In the case of crowdsourced projects, translators can only suggest translations and vote on the ones they think are best.
 The suggestion with the most votes will automatically be used for each phrase as the translation.
 This is the only way a string can be translated in a crowdsourced project.
 So, overwriting translations via upload is not an option for this type of project.

 If the strings have been translated in Transifex, and a translation file with no translation is uploaded, the translated strings in Transifex will remain translated.

 Partially translated files

-Depending on the file format, the untranslated strings will return either empty or as comments so that the translator can easily understand which ones he/she needs to work on.
+Depending on the file format, the untranslated strings will return either empty or as comments so the translator can easily understand which ones they need to work on.

-So, if a translator translates the file partially, then the rest of the entries will be either empty or commented out.
+So, if a translator partially translates the file, the rest of the entries will be either empty or commented out.
 As a result, during the upload, the Transifex parser will ignore such entries, and only the translated strings will be updated.

 For the translation file to be uploaded successfully, the source and translation files should be of the same file format and with the same mapping, i.e.:

 If your translation file is in the same file format as the original source file you uploaded to Transifex, then the option "Upload file" should be used.

 If your translation file is in the XLIFF format (the file generated by Transifex during the "Download for translation as XLIFF" option), then the option "Upload XLIFF" should be used.

 The translation file encoding should be UTF-8.
 Transifex uses the UTF-8 encoding for most of the formats it supports.
 That is, all files that are uploaded to Transifex or downloaded from it have to be encoded in UTF-8.